tidymodels/hardhat/cran-comments.md

  * We saw 0 new problems
  * We failed to check 0 packages

+## 0.1.4 Submission

+This submission tweaks the `indicators` argument of `default_formula_blueprint()` to allow for one hot encoding.
+It also fixes a small bug with character columns.

 ## 0.1.3 Submission

 This submission keeps hardhat up to date with vctrs 0.3.0 and fixes a few bugs